 "Christ College is 100% committed to helping us be the best that we can be!"

-Outside facilities in the 40 acres of ground includes rugby pitches, cricket squares, hard court tennis courts, netball courts and a further tennis courts available on the Astroturf, and outdoor cricket nets.
+Outside facilities in the 40 acres of ground include rugby pitches, astroturf pitch ,cricket squares, hard court tennis courts, netball courts and outdoor cricket nets.

 Christ College has a partnership with Cradoc Golf Club where experienced Golfers as well as beginners are encouraged to develop the game of golf through good coaching.
 Advanced players have the opportunity to receive guidance and tuition under the expert eye of the PGA Golf Professional.
 Pupils have the opportunity to play golf all year round at the excellent all weather driving range as well as the 18 hole golf course in the beautiful Brecon Beacons.
 Parents of current Christ College pupils and members of the Old Breconian’s Association can have access to play at Cradoc Golf Club.